Opera edwardsville at THE Edwardsville city park

-OE celebrates a return to live performance with the music of Mozart, Rossini, Puccini, Bizet, Verdi, Bernstein, Rogers and Hammerstein, and more.
-Guest artists will perform a program that highlights their favorite arias, opera's great hits, and selections from the golden age of musical theater.
+OE celebrated a return to live performance in 2021 with the music of Mozart, Rossini, Puccini, Bizet, Verdi, Bernstein, Rogers and Hammerstein, and more.
+Guest artists performed a program that highlights their favorite arias, opera's great hits, and selections from the golden age of musical theater.

 Operatic selections will be performed in their original languages.
 90 minutes of music, with an intermission.